Analysis charts

 Number in Image Description

-2. Select the sectors that you want to move away from the pie chart using one of the following methods:
+Select the sectors you want to move away with one of these methods:

 Tip